Frisbie17/ShinySimulation/README.md

 In this tutorial we've demonstrated how one can use R Shiny as a user interface for a Java based discrete event simulations as a specific use case of a non-R based workflow.
 This option expands the realm of the possible for R Shiny applications and allows use to incorporate and leverage many tools beyond R and R packages to meet customer requirements.

+A running copy of the application can be found on here, "https://frisbie17.shinyapps.io/siapp/"